GabrielMalakias/GabrielMalakias.github.io/_posts/2017-05-26-websockets-connecting-litecable-to-hanami.md

 *For every WebSocket accepted by the server, a connection object is instantiated. [...]
 The connection itself does not deal with any specific application logic beyond authentication and authorization.* - [Rails ActionCable Overview][rails-actioncable-overview]

-So, we must create a connection class to deal with this layer.
+So, we need to create a connection class to deal with this layer.

 ``` ruby
 module Usgard